 Aldrich v.
 LePage.
 This matter involves the provision of home- and community-based services to persons with intellectual disabilities and/or autism.
 The case is before the Superior Court of Maine.
-It could potentially result in relief costing more than \$1 million.
-Probability of losing is moderate.
+The case has just been settled.
+It will cost the State more than \$1 million in the provision of services.